yc3136/unriddle/README.md

 - Use keyboard navigation (Escape to close)
 - Click outside to dismiss
 - **Quick access to settings**: Click the gear icon (⚙️) in the popup
+- **Model indicator**: The current model is shown as a chip in the popup - click it to open settings

 ## Features